marquescruz/covid19-contact-tracing-cases-simulation/README.md

 - **transition.table**, one dataframe for each variant included.
 Must at least have one "other"

 - **model.daily.table**, a dataframe to keep daily simulated data.
-Should have as many columns as the number of
+Should have as many columns as the number of compartments and sub-compartments in the model.
+Automatically generated in the code after defining all variants.

 ### Function inputs
 **tt.function()**
-  - For each variant included, 5 parameters can be inputed
+  - For each variant included, 5 parameters can be inputed:
+    1. max.days.of.vigilance.EI : maximum number of days of vigilance for high risk contacts that become infected (E->I)
+    2. mean.time.to.infection.EI : mean number days of vigilance for high risk contacts that become infected (E->I)
+    3. max.days.of.vigilance.ES : maximum number of days of vigilance for high risk contacts that return to susceptible (E->S)
+    4. mean.time.to.susceptible.ES : mean number days of vigilance for high risk contacts that return to susceptible (E->S)
+    5. infection.risk.not.vaccinated : risk of infection for each high risk contact (not vaccinated) to develop the infection

 ### Simulation Outputs